 Mathematica continues to partner with our clients and groups like the National Association of Health Data Organizations (NAHDO) to respond to the evolving COVID-19 pandemic, particularly in the area of data analytics.

 - Data science solutions

 - Bundled payments

 - Machine learning and artificial intelligence

 - Health Information Technology and Analytics

-Alex Bohl specializes in supporting and deploying data science solutions involving machine learning, health services research, and data operations for a variety of federal, state, and nongovernment clients.
-He has particular expertise with bundled payments implementation and monitoring; hospital- and area-level quality indicators; administrative data terminologies and value sets; quality measure risk adjustment, smoothing, and compositing; federal pay-for-performance programs; and the acquisition of Medicare and Medicaid claims and encounter data.
-As director of data innovation, Bohl is responsible for incubating data science solutions and overseeing strategic data acquisition to meet the complex analytic challenges faced by our clients.
+Alex Bohl specializes in supporting and deploying data science solutions involving machine learning, health services research, and data operations to a variety of federal, state, and nongovernment clients.
+He has particular expertise with bundled payments implementation and monitoring; hospital- and area-level quality indicators; administrative data terminologies and value sets; quality measure risk adjustment, smoothing, and compositing; federal pay-for-performance programs; and acquisition of Medicare and Medicaid claims and encounter data.
+As director of data innovation, Bohl is responsible for incubating data science solutions and strategic data acquisition to address our clients most complicated analytic challenges.

 Before joining Mathematica in 2011, Bohl worked on projects related to quality and process improvement at hospitals, ambulatory surgical centers, health systems, and nursing homes.
-He has a background in industrial and systems engineering.
-Bohl holds a Ph.D. in health services from the University of Washington, with a dissertation focused on the economic impact of clinical and community-based strategies to prevent fall-related injuries in Medicare populations.
+He has a background in industrial and systems engineering, and he holds a Ph.D. in health services from the University of Washington, with a dissertation focused on the economic impact of clinical and community-based to prevent fall-related injuries in Medicare populations.